 This Hawaii bail bonds question came in a while ago.
 We’ve reached out to a few bondsman in Hawaii and have several responses to this bail question about having to go back to jail if they got bail…

 What happens when you bail someone out before court in Hawaii?

 Let’s start with answering the first question.
 “What happens if you bail someone out before their arraignment and plea…“.
 First, the defendant might already be out on bond.
 If the defendant is being arraigned, they still have the opportunity for bail, if the courts allowed it.
 There will also be some restrictions of their bail with the court and of course the bondsman.

-If the defendant is already out on bond, they should not go to jail awaiting a plea deal.
+If the defendant is already out on a Hawaii bail bonds, they should not go to jail awaiting a plea deal.
 The defendant will only go to jail if and when they are sentenced.
+That is unless of course the defendant has committed additional crimes while out on bail.
+This would trigger bench warrants and when they go to court, yes, they would be arrested on those new charges.
 That being said, the bondsman we spoke with wouldn’t write a bonds for someone being sentenced, that is unless the cosignor offered enough to cover the bond.

-If you were wondering how does bail work in Hawaii, or need to know more about bail, consider reading the info in the link above or contacting a bail bondsman in Hawaii for more detailed bail info.
+If you were wondering how does bail work in Hawaii, or need to know more about bail in Oahu, Maui, Honolulu, Hilo, Pahoa or anywhere else on the Big Island, consider reading the info in the link above or contacting a bail bondsman in Hawaii for more detailed bail info.